justinschmitz97/WebToGPT/data/reactblog.md

 * Working with our international community to get the new docs translated;
 * Adding missing features to the new website (for example, RSS for this blog).

-Now that [react.dev](https://react.dev/) is out, we will be able to shift our focus from “catching up” with the third\-party React educational resources to adding new information and further improving our new website.
+Now that [react.dev](https://react.dev/) is out, we will be able to shift our focus from “catching up” with the third-party React educational resources to adding new information and further improving our new website.

 We think there’s never been a better time to learn React.

 ## Who worked on this?

 On the React team, [Rachel Nabors](https://twitter.com/rachelnabors/) led the project (and provided the illustrations), and [Dan Abramov](https://twitter.com/dan_abramov) designed the curriculum.
-They co\-authored most of the content together as well.
+They co-authored most of the content together as well.

 Of course, no project this large happens in isolation.
 We have a lot of people to thank!